rails/rails/guides/source/contributing_to_ruby_on_rails.md

 #### Clone the Ruby on Rails Repository

-Navigate to the folder where you want the Ruby on Rails source code (it will create its own +rails+ subdirectory) and run:
+Navigate to the folder where you want the Ruby on Rails source code (it will create its own `rails` subdirectory) and run:

 ```bash
 $ git clone git://github.com/rails/rails.git